kczulko/isc-dhcp-leases-parser/README.md

 **Tokens other than those provided above will be ignored**.

-On the other hand, parses expects only `lease` or `server-duid` tokens on the root level of `dhcpd.leases`.
+On the other hand, parser expects only `lease` or `server-duid` tokens on the root level of `dhcpd.leases`.

 # Usage example